awsdocs/aws-cur-user-guide/doc_source/resource-tags-columns.md

-# Resource Tags Details<a name="resource-tags-columns"></a>
+# Resource tags details<a name="resource-tags-columns"></a>

-You can use the Resource columns to find information about the specific resources covered by a line item\.
+You can use the resource columns in AWS Cost and Usage Reports to find information about the specific resources covered by a line item\.
 These columns include user\-defined cost allocation tags\.
 Examples include the following:

 ## resourceTags/user:creator<a name="resource-details-creator"></a>